-Margaret Smith, Chief Executive Officer
+Elizabeth Lodge, Chief Executive Officer

-Marina Te Maro, Case Manager/Volunteer Co-ordinator
+Marina Te Maro, Miracle sMiles Case Manager

-Julie Webber, Manager Fundraising and Communication
+Julie Webber, Manager Communication and Media

-Before joining Children First in 2010, Julie worked at The Royal Children’s Hospital / The Royal Women’s Hospital for 17 years, managing RCH public affairs for nine years.
+Before joining Children First in 2010, Julie worked at The Royal Children’s Hospital / The Royal Women’s Hospital for 17 years, managing the RCH Public Affairs Department for nine years.
 Julie’s expertise lies in strategic media and issues management and government and stakeholder relations in the health sector.

 Janet Davis, Development Manager